Your survival guide to the Festival

-Les Arcs European Film Festival takes place in the middle of the mountains at 2,000m of altitude during winter.
-It is an opportunity to enjoy the beauty of the Alps, which look splendid covered with snow and stunning under the sun.
-The time has come to give you some tips on how to be a perfect festival-goer in the mountains
+Les Arcs Film Festival takes place in the middle of the mountains at 2,000m of altitude during the winter.
+It is an opportunity to enjoy the beauty of the Alps, and revel in the stunning snow-covered peaks as they shine under the sun.
+The time has come to share some quick tips on how to make the most of your festival experience.

-- Warm and waterproof clothes are compulsory.
-At 1950m high, it can get very (very) cold.
+- Warm and waterproof clothes are a must.
+At 1950m of altitude, it can get very (very) cold.
 Luckily, our theatres are warm and cosy.

-- In the mountains, one dresses according to the weather.
-Boots and Gore-Tex shoes are very fashionable.
-Snow is cold and humid.
-Do not forget to waterproof your shoes and wear warm socks.
+- In the mountains, we dress for the weather.
+Boots and Gore-Tex shoes are the height of fashion, perfect to counter the cold and humid snow.
+Don’t forget to waterproof your shoes and wear warm socks!

-- Avoid wearing smooth soles, unless you wish to become an ice-skater.
+- Avoid wearing smooth soles, unless you dream of becoming an ice-skater.

 - Sunglasses are essential.
-When the weather is fine, sunglasses will protect your eyes from the sun and its reflexions on the snow.
-One other tip: sunscreen will protect your skin from the cold, even though the sun does not shine too bright at this time of the year, it’s always good to wear SPF.
+When the weather is good, sunglasses will protect your eyes from the sun and its reflections on the snow.
+Another tip: sunscreen will help protect your skin from the cold, so even though the sun does not shine too brightly at this time of the year, it’s always good to wear SPF.

-- To warm up, nothing is better than to go indoors and to drink a hot beverage (no mulled wine or grog for the youngest, a hot chocolate will be fine).
-Do not forget that children must hydrate on a regular basis.
-In the mountains, one quickly dehydrates because the air is very dry.
+- To warm up, nothing beats going indoors for a hot beverage (no mulled wine or grog for the youngsters — hot chocolate will be fine).
+Don’t forget that young and old need to hydrate on a regular basis.
+You can get dehydrated quickly up here because the mountain air is very dry.

-- If you are coming by car, access to Arc 1800 and Arc 1950 is not free (unless you stay less than 4 hours in Arc 1800.)
+- If you are coming by car, there is a fee to access Arc 1800 and Arc 1950 (unless you stay less than 4 hours in Arc 1800.)

-- Snow equipments (tires or chains) are mandatory.
-If you do not have any, the police can forbid you from driving in the resort.
+- Snow tires or chains are mandatory.
+If you don’t have them, the police may stop you from driving in the resort.

-- Free inter-resort shuttles are running all day long.
-It takes you about 5 to 20 minutes to go from on site to the other.
-It is cheaper, greener and friendlier than travelling alone in one’s car… but it is up to you.
+- Free inter-resort shuttles run all day long.
+It takes from 5 to 20 minutes to get from one site to the other.
+It’s a cheaper, greener, and friendlier alternative to travelling alone in your car… but it’s up to you.

-- Skiing may also be a means of transportation.
-Nevertheless, be aware that ski lifts close after the last screening every day.
+- Skiing is also a viable means of transport.
+However, be aware that the ski lifts close after the last screening in the evenings.

-- The funicular connecting Bourg-Saint-Maurice to les Arcs is closed at night after the last screening.
-Screenings have however been scheduled in every site of the resort to ensure everyone's entertainment.
+- The funicular connecting Bourg-Saint-Maurice to Les Arcs closes at night after the last screening.
+But we’ve made sure to schedule screenings in every site of the resort so that everyone can enjoy the festival!

-- Tickets, passes and accreditations are sold at the Coeur d'Or theatre in Bourg-Saint-Maurice's Pop Up Store: la Droguerie des Créateurs, at Manoir Savoie in Arc 1950, and at Arc 2000.
-Do not hesitate to ask the festival staff for more information..
+- Tickets, passes and accreditations are available for sale at the Bernard Taillefer Center in Arc 1800, at Bourg-Saint-Maurice's Pop Up Store: la Droguerie des Créateurs, at Manoir Savoie in Arc 1950, and at Arc 2000.
+Do not hesitate to ask festival staff for more information.

-- The official shop of the festival is located in the centre Bernard Taillefer in Arc 1800.
-DVDs, books and festival goodies are sold there.
+- The official Festival shop is located at the Bernard Taillefer Center in Arc 1800.
+There, you can find DVDs, books, and all sorts of other festival goodies.

-- In-between the screenings you can go for a soup, a sandwich or even oysters in the festival’s refreshment area in the centre Bernard Taillefer.
-Hot and cold beverages also available.
+- Between screenings, you can grab a soup, a sandwich, or even oysters in the Festival’s refreshments area at the Bernard Taillefer Center.
+Hot and cold beverages are also available.

 Going out in Bourg-Saint-Maurice / Les Arcs

-- Most of the shops and restaurants will be open.
-Pass or accreditation holders can benefit from special offers.
+- Most shops and restaurants will be open.
+Pass or accreditation holders are eligible for certain special offers and discounts.

-- The festival and night clubs of Les Arcs offer many parties to complete the festival’s triptych: Ski, Cinema and Parties!
+- The Festival partners with nightclubs in Les Arcs to organise parties and complete the Festival’s triptych of Ski, Cinema and Parties!

-- You can also visit the market in Bourg-Saint-Maurice on Saturday morning, the baroque churches of the valley or the Arpin textile mill, shop at the milk cooperative or taste some Beaufort cheese...
-Many other ideas to be found at the tourist information centre.
+- Other points of interest include the market in Bourg-Saint-Maurice on Saturday mornings, touring the baroque churches in the valley, visiting the Arpin textile mill, or stopping by the shop at the milk cooperative to taste some Beaufort cheese...
+Many other suggestions can be found at the Tourist Information Centre.